stevesui/m2x-nodejs/README.md

 ### Keys ###

-The `keys` object provides methods for communicating with the M2X Feed API.
+The `keys` object provides methods for communicating with the M2X Keys API.
 As it is with every other method provided by this library, they will all require at least one parameter which is the callback function.

 This is the full list of methods the `keys` object provides: